guilanier/awesome-creative-coding/readme.md

 - [L-systems](https://github.com/arendsee/lsystems) - A Haskell package for L-systems.
 - [Linear Interpolation](https://mattdesl.svbtle.com/linear-interpolation) - Introduction to linear interpolation (also known as mix/lerp).
 - [Practical use of Vector Math in Games](https://www.gamedev.net/articles/programming/math-and-physics/practical-use-of-vector-math-in-games-r2968/) - In-depth article on vectors for game math.
+- [Quick Quaternions](https://developer.apple.com/documentation/accelerate/simd/working_with_quaternions) - A quick quaternions presentation by apple
+- [Resources on mathematics for programmers](http://zehfernando.com/2015/resources-on-mathematics-for-programmers/) - A list of links for math resources
+- [Math is fun](http://mathisfun.com/) - Easy and simply explained, full of resources website for math
+- [Math as code](https://github.com/Jam3/math-as-code) - Series of conversion of maths formulas and symbols into code, with explanations

 ## Machine learning • Computer Vision • Ai